rwxrob/notes/Perfect bike collection.md

 The SL 5 is double the price of the AL 5 and only weights 830 grams less.
 Hell, if I cared that much about weight I would just bring one less water bottle or lose an extra kilo.
 It's not worth the cost.
 Besides putting that savings into better wheels will go a lot farther toward speed increases.

+## Why no gravel bike?

-Notice there is no "gravel bike" here.
-Most "gravel" riding is really just XC MTB riding that is better on the hardtail.
-Otherwiws
+Notice there is no "gravel" bike here.
+Most "gravel" riding is really just XC MTB riding that is better on a hardtail.
+Hell, Unbound had everyone running 2.1" MTB tires and full (albeit light) suspension on their drop-bar "gravel" bikes.
+Just call it cross country already!

+When an XC bike seems like overkill and slows me down the all-road Domane running my default 38c Maxxis Ramblers is better than most gravel bikes—especially with the much better gearing breadth and depth.
+I drop most people riding gravel bikes on most gravel rides with light gravel but intense hills.
+The key is picking the right routes.